Top 5 Deck Tile Materials - Rubber, Plastic, Foam, Wood, Faux Turf

 5. Artificial Turf

-Last but not least, artificial turf makes for an unexpectedly awesome deck tile.
-Artificial turf tiles transform any cold, hard surface into inviting ground.
+Last but not least, artificial turf makes for an unexpectedly awesome deck surface material.
+Artificial turf transforms a cold, hard surface into inviting ground.
 Soft, warm and cushiony on the feet, artificial turf makes you want to kick off your shoes and hang barefoot.

-Greatmats' artificial turf squares work particularly well on condo or apartment terraces, since they do wonders to give a natural feel to an urban setting.
+Greatmats' artificial turf work particularly well on condo or apartment terraces, pool decks and flat roof patios since they do wonders to give a natural feel to an urban setting.
 Further, they are one of the easier tiles to install and move around, so you never have to worry about how long you will be staying in a certain space.
 They are waterproof and drain-through; water won't pool up and the turf never becomes slippery.
-Artificial turf deck tiles are nice to relax around or play on, so they are great for the entire family.
-With artificial turf tiles, you can turn any space into a plush paradise no matter the weather.
+Artificial turf decks are nice to relax around or play on, so they are great for the entire family.
+With artificial turf, you can turn any space into a plush paradise no matter the weather.